 Patrick’s journey to becoming one of the world’s most successful film composers began in 1975 when he graduated from the Royal Conservatoire of Scotland (formerly RSAMD), where he was made a fellow in 2001.

-After many years composing for theatre, radio and television, Patrick joined the Renaissance Theatre Company as composer and musical director in 1987.
-In 1989 director Sir Kenneth Branagh commissioned Patrick to compose the score for feature film ‘Henry V’, conducted by Sir Simon Rattle, and they have subsequently collaborated on numerous pictures, including ‘Much Ado About Nothing’, ‘Hamlet’, ‘As You Like It’ and ‘Cinderella’.
-Patrick and Branagh’s collaboration within film and theatre has continued to this day, with performances worldwide that include Branagh’s 2015 production of ‘The Winter’s Tale’ and 2016 productions of ‘Romeo & Juliet’ and ‘The Entertainer’ which both ran at the Garrick Theatre in London’s West End.
+After many years composing for theatre, radio and television throughout the 1980s, Patrick joined the Renaissance Theatre Company as composer and musical director in 1987.
+In 1989 director Sir Kenneth Branagh commissioned Patrick to compose the score for feature film ‘Henry V’, conducted by Sir Simon Rattle.
+Patrick won an Ivor Novello award for the score, and this began a remarkable 30-year composer-director relationship, during which Patrick has written the music for ‘Much Ado About Nothing’, ‘Mary Shelley’s Frankenstein’, ‘Hamlet’, ‘As You Like It’, ‘Cinderella’, ‘Thor’, and most recently both ‘Murder on the Orient Express’ and ‘Death on the Nile’.

 Patrick has written the music for over 60 international feature films, including the fourth instalment of the biggest film franchise in history, ‘Harry Potter and the Goblet of Fire’, directed by Mike Newell.